-At least 21 calendar days prior to the anticipated harvest/termination, submit a Termination Notice indicating the planned date of harvest/termination and the contact information for each field test site.
+At least 21 calendar days prior to the anticipated harvest or termination, submit a Notice indicating the planned date of harvest or termination and the contact information for each field test site.
+For multiple harvests, submit the notice prior to the initial harvest.